IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 * God’s knowledge is perfect and complete
 * No one can teach Him, there is nothing He still needs to learn
 * Understanding beyond measure
+* Unlike humans, His knowledge is eternal and unchanging

 ---